nitro41992/splitting-sucks/docs/test_coverage.md

 ## Priority Group 1: Foundational Logic & Data Integrity (Essential for Caching & Redesign Stability)

-This group contains tests critical for ensuring the application's core business logic, data handling, and key workflow mechanics are robust before and after implementing local caching and UI redesigns.
+**Rationale:** This group contains tests critical for ensuring the application's core "engine" – its business logic, data handling, and key workflow mechanics – is robust.
+These tests are paramount before and after implementing local caching (which relies on data integrity and correct model behavior) and UI redesigns (which need a stable logical foundation).
+Without these, there's a high risk of systemic failures, data corruption, or breaking fundamental user tasks during major architectural or visual changes.

 ### 1.1 Model Unit Tests (`lib/models/`)